ZanSara/zansara.github.io/content/posts/2025-10-27-kv-caching-optimizations-token-level.md

 This was just a brief overview of the various techniques that have been tested to compress the KV cache, but the exploration of the space between highest accuracy, fastest inference and strongest compression is far from complete.
 Most of these techniques optimize for just one or two of these properties, with no clear winner that beats them all.
 Expect a lot more experimentation in this field in the months and years to come.

 On the other hand, these are only compression techniques that apply at the token-level, without any support from the model architecture.
 For model-level approaches to the problem, check out the next post, where we continue exploring the survey to see how the basic architecture of the Transformer's decoding layer can be optimized to reduce the amount of values to cache in the first place.

+In the next post we're going to address [model-level](/posts/2025-10-28-kv-caching-optimizations-model-level) optimizations.
+Stay tuned!